maksspace/mylist/README.md

  ```C
 void list_nodes_del(void* from, void* to);
  ```
-This macros through the list starting from the `head` while maintaining the current node in `current`
+This macro through the list starting from the `head` while maintaining the current node in `current`
  ```C
 list_foreach(head, current) { ... }
 ```